 Here is a fairly complete list of countries that do not permit alternative education, but it would be wise to check the finer details yourself as the education systems change rapidly.

 Have you home schooled your expat child?
 Did you teach them yourself or did you use an online or other resource?
-Do share your experiences to help others come to a desicion, either by commenting below or joining in the discussion on our Facebook page.
-Alternatively, you could write up your advice and send it to me for future publication.
-Contact me here if this is a route you’d like to take.
+Do share your experiences to help others come to a decision by commenting below.